solana-foundation/developer-content/docs/core/programs/rust.md

-In this example, we use a [Cross Program Invocation](/docs/core/cpi) to invoke the System Program, creating a new account with the executing program as the owner.
-As part of the [Solana Account Model](/docs/core/accounts#accountinfo), only the program designated as the owner of an account is allowed to modify the data on the account.
+In this example, we use a [Cross Program Invocation](/docs/core/cpi) to invoke the System Program, creating a new account with the executing program as the `owner`.
+As part of the [Solana Account Model](/docs/core/accounts#accountinfo), only the program designated as the `owner` of an account is allowed to modify the data on the account.

 ```rust
 let account_data = NewAccount { data };